patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start all the applications and libraries and navigate to the _"remote1/page-3"_ page.
-The page will throw an error but other parts of the application will still be functional.
+👉 Start the applications and libraries and navigate to the _"remote1/page-3"_ page.
+The page will throw an error but other parts of the application should still be functional.

 ### Override the host layout from a module page

-Most applications usually have a default layout with at least a navigation section and a user profile menu.
-It's useful as a majority of an application pages tend to use the same layout.

-The remaining pages are typically use cases for which the default layout will not work for various reasons.
-Often, because those pages are not bound to a user session.
-A great example is a login page.
+Most applications usually have a default layout with at least a navigation section and a user profile menu, as a majority of the application's pages tend to use the same layout.
+However, there are usually a few pages for which the default layout will not work, often because they are not bound to a user session, such as a login page.

-For those pages, the shell have a built-in a mecanism called "page hoisting".
-Contrary to a regular page, an hoisted page is added at the root of the router, e.g. outside the boundaries of the host application root layout.

-Therefore, an hoisted page is not affected by the default layout and is in full control of it's rendering.
+To accommodate for these pages, the shell has a built-in mechanism called "page hoisting".
+Unlike a regular page, a hoisted page is added at the root of the router, outside of the boundaries of the host application's root layout.
+This means that a hoisted page is not affected by the default layout and has full control over its rendering.

 > **Warning**
 >
-> By declaring a page as hoisted, other parts of the application will not be isolated anymore from this page failures as the page will be rendered outside of the host application root error boundary.
-To avoid breaking the whole application when hoisted page cause unmanaged errors, this is highly recommended to set a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property to every hoisted pages.
+> By declaring a page as hoisted, other parts of the application will not be isolated anymore from this page's failures as the page will be rendered outside of the host application's root error boundary.
+To avoid breaking the entire application when an hoisted page cause unmanaged errors, it is highly recommended to set a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property for every hoisted pages.

-👉 Now, let's hoist a few pages of the remote module by adding the `hoist` property to the route definition.
+👉 Now, let's hoist a few pages of the remote module by adding the `hoist` property to the route definition:

 ```tsx
 // remote-1 - register.tsx